spitlo/firetrak/README.md

 ## Generated files

 There should be a couple of new files in the Firetrak root folder.
-Add them to git (maybe except `acme.json`) if you want to share your config with co-workers.
+They are ignored by Git.
+Share your `.env` file if you want to share your config with co-workers (but consider keeping your DO auth token for yourself, or at least remember that it’s not locked to this specific domain and can cause greata harm).